• About TTT

 Dangerfield State Park

 This is another state park I’ve read a lot about, especially during the fall.
-But if you go during the fall, wait until the end of October or the first of November to witness the orange, yellow and red leaves on the ground.
+But if you go during the fall, wait until the end of October or the first of November to witness the orange, yellow, and red leaves on the ground.

 5. Visit The Live Music Capital of the World

 Even if you might think Austin is a little weird, go anyway.
-If you’re young, you’ll love the music that can be heard on a nightly basis in downtown Austin, especially on 6th Street and South Congress.
+If you’re young, you’ll love the music that can be heard nightly in downtown Austin, especially on 6th Street and South Congress.
 If you’re family-oriented and your kids are with you, you’ll want to visit the Texas State Capitol Building.
 There are tours all the time there.

 Things To Do In Texas At Least Once